MonedaCloud/MonedaCloud-ADA/README.md

 ## Introducing MonedaCloud [MOC]

-MonedaCloud IO is an educational research company dedicated to enlightening the public and crypto users about open-source and blockchain technology.
-Our focus is on providing resources and knowledge for those interested in open-source and the broader blockchain ecosystem.
+MonedaCloud IO is an educational research company dedicated to educating the public and crypto users about open-source and blockchain technology.
+We are focused on building on Cardano, a well-designed blockchain using the best properties of Bitcoin technology, aiming for mass adoption.

-### Goals
-- Provide reliable digital currency infrastructure to help connect the world.
-- Educate crypto users with curated tools and informed advice to help them on their cryptocurrency journey.
-- Share our digital currency research and technical knowledge along the way to cryptocurrency communities.
-- Develop open-source API tools and dApps to enhance blockchain/cryptocurrency mainstream adoption.

-### Projects Pipeline
-- Cardano Light Wallet.
-Web and Mobile interface with Web2 integration APIs.
-- Cardano Explorer dApp.
-- Decentralize nodes 1.0 to capture blockchain data into a distributable database, making the blockchain data accessible without relying on querying the blockchain directly.
-- Decentralize nodes 2.0: Nodes interact with each other using a built-in wallet to interface with the blockchain and each other.
+###Objectives

+Advance blockchain technology innovation via the Cardano network ecosystem.

+###Motivations

+MonedaCloud dRep on the Cardano network governance focuses on safeguarding Cardano's foundational principles of decentralization, reliability, and security.
+As a dRep, we prioritize voting to ensure Cardano remains the Bitcoin 2.0 of the future, advocating for decisions that uphold its 45 billion ADA total supply.
+Our commitment is to advance Cardano's vision without compromising its core values, ensuring scalability enhances, rather than undermines, the network's security and reliability.

 ### Cardano Pool Information